godot-escoria/escoria-docs/advanced/load_save.rst

 - ``speech_volume``: the speech volume (a value between 0 and 100)

-- ``fullscreen``: a boolean value indicating whether the game is fullscreen or not.
+- ``fullscreen``: a boolean value indicating whether the game is fullscreen.

-- ``skip_dialog``: a boolean value indicating whether dialogue skipping is allowed or not.
+- ``skip_dialog``: a boolean value indicating whether dialogue skipping is allowed.

 - ``custom_settings``: a dictionary containing any custom data to be saved.
 For example, the screen resolution could be added in this field.
 See `Saving